-NES distributes ACT fund to all NHS Boards and GPs in Scotland who are engaged in undergraduate teaching.
+NES distributes Medical ACT funding to Health Boards and GPs in Scotland who are engaged in undergraduate medical teaching.

-A wide range of undergraduate teaching is funded by ACT including; clinical placements within hospital and primary care settings, as well as direct teaching activity such as lectures, tutorials and teaching within clinical skills centres.
-ACT funding also contributes to the infrastructure avaialble to support teaching.
+A wide range of undergraduate teaching is funded by Medical ACT including; clinical placements within hospital and primary care settings, as well as direct teaching activity such as lectures, tutorials and teaching within clinical skills centres.
+Medical ACT funding also contributes to the infrastructure available to support teaching.

-NHS Boards are responsible for delivery of clinical teaching to undergraduate medical students and for ensuring appropriate quality stardards are met within local education providers.
+NHS Boards are responsible for the delivery of clinical teaching to undergraduate medical students and for ensuring appropriate quality standards are met within local education providers.

-A Performance Management Framework (PMF) also supports the management of Medical ACT and all Boards have to meet the requirements of the PMF to receive Medical ACT funding.
+A Performance Management Framework (PMF) also supports the management of Medical ACT which provides guidance to Health Boards on appropriate use of Medical ACT funding.